 GeneCards Summary for F12 Gene

-F12 (Coagulation Factor XII (Hageman Factor)) is a Protein Coding gene.
-Diseases associated with F12 include factor xii deficiency and angioedema, hereditary, type iii.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type aminopeptidase activity.
-An important paralog of this gene is PLAT.
+F12 (Coagulation Factor XII) is a Protein Coding gene.
+Diseases associated with F12 include Factor Xii Deficiency and Angioedema, Hereditary, Type Iii.
+Among its related pathways are Collagen chain trimerization and Formation of Fibrin Clot (Clotting Cascade).
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
+An important paralog of this gene is HGFAC.

 Factor XII is a serum glycoprotein that participates in the initiation of blood coagulation, fibrinolysis, and the generation of bradykinin and angiotensin.
 Prekallikrein is cleaved by factor XII to form kallikrein, which then cleaves factor XII first to alpha-factor XIIa and then trypsin cleaves it to beta-factor XIIa.
 Alpha-factor XIIa activates factor XI to factor XIa.